 While heat pumps can work in all seasons, you will need both central air conditioning and a furnace if you want to heat and cool your home.
 It will cost more to install and maintain two separate units.
 A properly maintained furnace can operate for many years, but your air conditioning unit will most likely need to be replaced in the same 10- to 15-year span as a heat pump would.
 A gas-fueled furnace also comes with a few more safety hazards and, depending on your property, may be more expensive to run than an electric heat pump.

 The Decision is Yours

 A heat pump works well for moderate climates like Texas, but with more snow falling in southern states this year, you can never be too careful!
 In the end, it is up to you to decide which system fits your lifestyle and budget.
 If you have any questions, you can always contact the experienced sales team at Arthur Hagar, and they will help you find the perfect, personalized HVAC system for you.
-Call us today and receive a free estimate!
+Call us today and receive a estimate!